giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ### 9.0.1 and greater

-On the Control Plane, create or edit a configmap named `coredns-user-values` in the Tenant Cluster namespace:
+On the Control Plane, create or edit a ConfigMap named `coredns-user-values` in the Tenant Cluster namespace:

 ```yaml